 Celebrating 98 Years of Service

 Thank you!
-What an honor it has been to be able to serve as Madison’s Ford dealer for 95 years.
+What an honor it has been to be able to serve as Madison’s Ford dealer for over 95 years.
 We would first like to express our gratitude and appreciation for the diligent and hard-working effort our entire staff has put in over these many years.
 What an amazing team of men and women we get to work with every day.
 We are truly humbled that you have dedicated your careers to helping build Kayser into what it has become.
 We would also like to thank all of our guests who have trusted us with a vehicle purchase or repair over the past many years.
 Your continued business is greatly appreciated and the primary reason we have been able to do what we love.
 We have an amazing history thanks to you. - Baxter Family, Owners, Kayser Automotive Group

 1903 – Birth of Ford Motor Company